 The Western Treatment Plant is one of the most popular sites for birdwatching in Victoria, with 284 species of birds recorded there from south eastern Australia and the east Asia.

 The plant's lagoons, grasslands and coastline provide an ideal and varied habitat for birds with a permanent water supply, plenty of food, and little interference from humans.

-You must apply for a permit to bird watch at the Western Treatment Plant.
-All visits must be registered and special permits obtained to access some areas.
+You must apply for a permit to bird watch at the Western Treatment Plant, and all visits must be registered.

 Eastern Treatment Plant

 The Eastern Treatment Plant is home to a large native bird population, including many species of regional, state and national significance.